QuackenbushLab/Profound_Autism_Paper_Scripts/README.md

 7. Install and setup [tensorqtl and Pgenlib](https://github.com/broadinstitute/tensorqtl).

 ## Accessing Data
-1. Request access to the Simons Simplex Collection RNAseq and phenotype data (pilot and large data set) using [SFARI Base](https://base.sfari.org/).
+1. Request access to the Simons Simplex Collection RNAseq and phenotype data (large data) using [SFARI Base](https://base.sfari.org/).
 2. Register for a Globus account.
 3. Request and download the phenotype data directly from SFARI Base.
 4. Request and download the RNASeq_Large data using Globus Connect Personal.
 If at Harvard, these can be transferred directly to [FASRC](https://docs.rc.fas.harvard.edu/kb/globus-file-transfer/).